usc-cloud/parallel-louvain-modularity/QuickStart.md

 Log in to the virtual machine
 <code>vagrant ssh</code><br>

-Source code is and sample data sets are located in /vagrant/code/louvain-mpi directory.
+Source code and sample data sets are located in /vagrant/code/louvain-mpi directory.
 <code>cd /vagrant/code/louvain-mpi</code><br>

 A Sample small graph is located in this directory. <br>